bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

  + Transfer 25 µL supernatant from each well of the first plate into the corresponding well of the new deepwell MIDI plate containing 3 µL undiluted IPB.
  + Pipette each well in the MIDI plate 10 times to mix.
 Alternatively, seal the plate and use a plate shaker at 1600 rpm for 1minute.
  + Discard the first plate.
-- [ ] For small PCR amplicon input, perform the following steps.
- + Add 16.2 µL IPB to each well of the MIDI plate containing supernatant.
- + Pipette each well 10 times to mix.
-Alternatively, seal the plate and use a plate shaker at 1600 rpm for 1 minute.
-- [ ] Incubate the sealed MIDI plate at room temperature for 5 minutes.
-- [ ] Place on the magnetic stand and wait until the liquid is clear (~5 minutes).
-- [ ] Without disturbing the beads, remove and discard supernatant.
-- [ ] Wash two times as follows.
  + With the plate on the magnetic stand, add 40 µL fresh 80% EtOH without mixing.
  + Incubate for 30 seconds.
  + Without disturbing the beads, remove and discard supernatant.